johnsonpremiercom/johnsonpremiercom.github.io/README.md

 We invite you to complete our [Google Form](https://forms.gle/z9yjMERyy33tNsQo7) for any inquiries or to get in touch with us.

-You may visit my [Personal Portfolio](https://jamisonjohnson.me) for more information about him.
+You may visit my [Personal Portfolio](https://jamisonjohnson.me) for more information about my professional career.

 You may visit my [Personal Blog](https://jamisonjohnson.me/blog/) for more tech news and informational documentation.